nunomourinho/forensicVmAutopsyUserManual/docs/user/case_study_bart_solutions.rst

 Dead box forensics
 ------------------

 The resolution of the digital forensic challenge began with the establishment of a new case within the forensic autopsy software.
-The initial phase involved the creation of a case as captured in Figure~\ref{fig:autopsy_001}.
+The initial phase involved the creation of a case as captured in Figure ~\ref{fig:autopsy001}.

 .. _FloatBarrier: